 - Apartment houses are charged an inspection fee of $45.00 per apartment as well as $45.00 for the common area (basement, hallway access, lobby, etc.).
 Ex: an apartment house with three apartments (Apt 1, Apt 2, Apt 3) and a common access stairwell are charged an inspection fee of $180.00.

 Numbers are numerical characters, contrasting in color from the house, at least 4” in height, permanently affixed to the house & visible from the street.

-All smoke alarms shall not be older than 10 years from the date of manufacture.
+All smoke alarms shall be a 10-year sealed battery operated (Lithium-ion) or hard-wired unit, not older than 10 years from the date of manufacture, and be stamped as a listed device by Underwriters Laboratory (UL).
 A minimum of one on each level is required, including the basement.
 See specifics below . . .

 - Built prior to 1977 – One ten-year sealed battery-powered smoke alarm is required on each level including the basement.

 - Built from January 1, 1977 – February 21, 1983 – Electric smoke alarms system required on the sleeping level and in the basement.
 They were not interconnected.